 Besides the lack of available tests for some of the prescribed parameters, India's current lab capacity is very limited.
-At the moment there are only a small number of labs in India that can conduct certain types of testing, including for electromagnetic compatibility (EMC) and electromagnetic interference (EMI), and only four certification bodies exist nationwide to review results and summary reports.
+At the moment there are only a small number of labs in India that can conduct certain types of testing, including for electromagnetic compatibility (EMC) and electromagnetic interference (EMI), and the number of certification bodies exist nationwide to review results and summary reports is insufficient.